joeydaly/cfdynamo/README.markdown

 1. Download/expand the Zip archive from Github.
 2. Rename the downloaded folder to cfdynamo
-3. Inside the assets folder is a Zip archive containing the AWS and related JARs ... expand this archive (it will be named "aws")
+3. Inside the assets folder is a Zip archive containing the AWS and related JARs ... expand this archive (the expanded archive will be named "aws")
 4. Move the newly expanded "aws" folder^ into your {tomcat root}/lib folder.
 5. Open {tomcat root}/conf/catalina.properties and find the line with "common.loader="
 6. Add the following to the end of the common.loader= line: ,${catalina.home}/lib/aws,${catalina.home}/lib/aws/*.jar